apache/activemq/assembly/src/release/README.txt

 =======================================================================

-   This software is licensed under the terms you may find in the file named "LICENSE.txt" in this directory.
+   This software is licensed under the terms you may find in the file named "LICENSE" in this directory.

    This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import,